standardebooks/manual/6-standard-ebooks-section-patterns.rst

 :html:`<a>` descendants
 -----------------------

 #.
-The :value:`title`, :value:`subtitle`, :value:`ordinal`, and any `related title epub semantics <https://www.w3.org/TR/epub-ssv-11/#sec-titles>`__ are not included in ToC entries.
+The :value:`title`, :value:`subtitle`, :value:`z3998:ordinal`, and any `related title epub semantics <https://www.w3.org/TR/epub-ssv-11/#sec-titles>`__ are not included in ToC entries.
 Their usage context is only within actual heading content.

 #.
 The text of the :html:`<a>` element is decided as follows: